-For the next hour or so she wandered around, trying to ascertain if she was sorry she’d come; but wasn’t.
-For the first in many years Debbie was doing what Debbie had wanted, not what her kids, her boss, the neighbours needed.
+For the next hour or so she tried to ascertain if she was sorry she’d come, considering who he really was, but wasn’t.
+For the first in many years Debbie was doing what Debbie had wanted, not what her kids, her boss, the neighbors needed.
 Being alone like this, being on the fringe of this was something she needed.

 They stood on line forever and finally when it was her turn and he looked at her and asked ‘name?’ she said’ “Make it out to Ruthie...”
 Ruthie was her daughter who probably didn’t know who he was.

 By the end of the Con she had made a busload of friends.
 They traveled together as far as they were going, then made tearful good-byes, hugging, promising to keep in touch.